-Its main goal was to build an artificial intelligence system capable of perfecting delivery, by taking every variant of the delivery process and using the data to better estimate delivery time and reduce errors.
-Named Deep Red in homage to IBM’s chess system that beat Garry Kasparov, the system is still in place today, recommending restaurants to users and assigning the most capable rider to a delivery.
+Its goal was to build an artificial intelligence system capable of perfecting delivery, by taking into account every variant of the delivery process and using the data to better estimate delivery time and reduce errors.
+Named Deep Red in homage to the IBM chess system which beat Garry Kasparov, the system recommends restaurants to users and assigns the most capable rider to a delivery.

 While it has not perfected delivery, DoorDash has established itself as the leader in the US market, surpassing incumbent Grubhub and global leader Uber Eats.
 In 2020, DoorDash was responsible for 45 percent of all food delivery orders, holding a double digit advantage over everyone else.